 Is your business paying too much for freight?
 Shipware’s LTL and FTL contract optimization experts can identify where you are overpaying and negotiate better rates on your behalf.

-What Is LTL Shipping?
+What is LTL (Less-Than-Truckload) Shipping?

 Less Than Truckload (LTL) shipping is a freight mode where your cargo shares trailer space with shipments from other companies.
 LTL freight typically weighs between 150 and 15,000 pounds.
 Because you are only paying for the portion of the truck your freight occupies, LTL is often the more cost-effective choice for smaller, less frequent shipments.